GraphQL Formatter

 Frequently Asked Questions

-Can I use this for JSON formatting too?
+Can I use this on mobile?

-🛡️ Privacy Note: This tool processes all data locally in your browser.
-No files or text are ever uploaded to our servers, ensuring your data remains 100% private.
+Privacy Note: This tool processes everything locally in your browser.
+Your data stays completely private.

 Related Tools